Skip to contents

 "ensemble"

-Will perform ensemble-averaging across all detected intervals for each nirs_channel, and return a single data frame.
+Ensemble-average each specified nirs_channel across all detected intervals and return a one-item list with a single data frame.

 list(c(1, 2), c(3, 4))